basho/basho_docs/source/languages/en/riak/ops/running/security.md

 keywords: [operator, security]
 ---

-As of version 2.0, Riak administrators can manage access to a wide variety of Riak's functionality, including accessing, modifying, and deleting objects, changing bucket properties, and running MapReduce jobs.
-Riak Security enables you to create, modify, and delete users, assign users roles, passwords, and other characteristics, designate security sources, and more.
+As of version 2.0, Riak administrators can selectively apportion access to a wide variety of Riak's functionality, including accessing, modifying, and deleting objects, changing bucket properties, and running MapReduce jobs.
+Riak security enables you to create, modify, and delete users, assign to users roles, passwords, and other characteristics, designate security sources, and more.

-**Note**: Currently, Riak Security commands can be run only through the command line.
+**Note**: Currently, Riak security commands can be run only through the command line using the `riak-admin security` command.
 In future versions of Riak, administrators will have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.

 ## Security Basics